ESSAY: ART OF THE ZERO CATEGORY

 On January 10, 2017, at 4:20 pm, Eastern standard time.
 The online news source BuzzFeed released documents that were acquired from a private intelligence source said to be a retired MI6 agent.
 The released documents indicated that there was Russian interference in the 2016 presidential election.

 On page 25 of the document is a summary.
-In the summary that name appears again, that name that haunts these paintings and us, that of Peter Aven.
-Apparently Mr. Aven is held in high regard by the Russian president.
+In the summary, that name appears again, that name that haunts these paintings and us, that of Peter Aven.
+It would appear that Mr. Aven is held in high regard by the Russian president.

-But then, perhaps Mr. Aven’s advisory role to president Putin may just be due to his skill at spinning false narrative for gullible western audience.
+But then, perhaps Mr. Aven’s advisory role to president Putin may be due to his skill at spinning false narrative for gullible western audiences.